Saving For Retirement

 - Are you on track?

+The future is uncertain so the answer is imprecise.
 To complicate things further, your savings rate depends on many factors.
 Consider these:

 - Life expectancy and retirement age are more intuitive.
-The longer your retirement period lasts, the more funds you’ll need.
+The longer your retirement lasts, the more funds you’ll need.

-Assuming you save continually throughout your working lifetime, here’s about how much you should save based on the age at which you begin:
+With those caveats and assuming you save continually throughout your working lifetime, here’s about how much you should save based on the age at which you begin:

 This table answers that question: